simple-prog/Simcom-A7600C1-Test-with-ESP32/README.md

 In this project, we will make calls and send SMS using the LTE A7600C1 and ESP32 modules.

 ## Wiring
-The power source for the A7600C1 module uses a Li-ion battery with a voltage of 3.7 - 4.2 volts, while the ESP32 uses a 5v voltage from USB.
+The power source for the A7600C1 module uses a Li-ion battery with a voltage of 3.7 - 4.2 volts connected to VBAT pin, while the ESP32 uses a 5v voltage from USB.
 For the connection between the LTE A7600C1 module and ESP32 as follows

 | A7600C1 | ESP32 |
 | ------ | ------ |